-Discussions
+Discussion

 Fog computing show its capability of reducing heavy computational loads of sensor nodes by switching the loads to Fog-assisted smart gateways.
 Accordingly, sensor nodes can be used for a longer time per charge.
 Depending on specific applications, Fog’s role becomes more or less important in terms of increasing energy efficiency.
 For example, Fog is important in real-time monitoring applications using complex algorithms (e.g., real-time multi-channel ECG monitoring with ECG feature extraction) whilst Fog does not dramatically increase the lifetime of sensor nodes in simple monitoring applications (e.g., temperature monitoring).
 With merely Fog, a high level of energy efficiently of the entire system cannot be achieved.
 To address the target, all components of the system from sensor nodes, smart gateways to end-user terminals must be carefully considered.